Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Popular places include:

-The Hudson Valley is so full of history that a trip to the region cannot be made without visiting some of the World-Famous Historical Sites, such as:
+The Hudson Valley is so full of history that a trip to the region cannot be made without visiting some of the World-Famous Historic Sites, such as:

 Tip #25: Book a Tour